Kybre/chess_template/README.md

 # chess_template
 template for a chess game

-herman is still in silver
+Andrew is currently at: 1100 SR. Tier: BRONZE